lexiforest/curl_cffi/README.md

     pip install --upgrade curl_cffi

-This should work for Linux(x86_64/aarch64), macOS(Intel), Windows(amd64).
+This should work for Linux(x86_64/aarch64), macOS(Intel/Apple Silicon), Windows(amd64).
 If it does not work, you may need to compile and install `curl-impersonate` first.

 ## Usage